 8 June 2020

 Cork City Council and the Royal Institute of the Architects of Ireland (RIAI) have announced the winning architectural design of the competition to redevelop Bishop Lucey Park in Cork.
 The winning entry (First Prize) is by Belfast firm Hall McKnight Architects.
+Another local company that was close in contention was OC Architects in Cork.

 The open one-stage architectural design competition was launched in January 2020 and submissions were received from 32 architectural practices.